 - Your organizational culture includes many introverts who may not feel comfortable asking someone to be their mentor

 - You want to maintain oversight over the matches made

 If any of these three factors is true, you may want to consider Admin Matching over Self Matching.

 Some reasons why you may choose administrator matching as the right fit for your program include:

 Sounds familiar, right?
-That’s because these are the very reason why you wouldn’t want to choose self-directed matching.
-For example, read how one of our clients uses admin matching for their introverted culture.
+That’s because these are the very reasons why you wouldn’t want to choose Self Matching.

 Placing the matching responsibility in the hands of program administrators has come a long way in the past decade.
-Administrators now have options such as MentorcliQ mentoring software to help them deal with the administrative burden of matching participants.
-Administrators no longer have to suffer through tedious and time-consuming spreadsheets to try to pair people up.
+Administrators now have options like MentorcliQ’s mentoring software to help them deal with the administrative burden of matching participants.
+Administrators no longer have to suffer through tedious and time-consuming spreadsheets to pair people up.

 When should you NOT choose admin mentor matching?